 As described in The Rings, Swift uses modified hashing rings to determine where data should reside in the cluster.
 There is a separate ring for account databases, container databases, and there is also one object ring per storage policy.
 Each object ring behaves exactly the same way and is maintained in the same manner, but with policies, different devices can belong to different rings.
 By supporting multiple object rings, Swift allows the application and/or deployer to essentially segregate the object storage within a single cluster.
 There are many reasons why this might be desirable:

 Today, Swift supports two different policy types: Replication and Erasure Code.
-Erasure Code policy is currently a beta release and should not be used in a Production cluster.
 See Erasure Code Support for details.

 Also note that Diskfile refers to backend object storage plug-in architecture.
 See Pluggable On-Disk Back-end APIs for details.